DePue, Illinois

 DePue is a village in Bureau County, Illinois, United States.
 The population was 1,633 at the 2020 census.
 It is part of the Ottawa Micropolitan Statistical Area.

 History

-DePue, originally called Trenton, was established in 1853.
+DePue, originally called Trenton, was established in 1853 by site owner Benjamin Newell.
+Its name was changed to Sherman in 1865, De Pue on May 6, 1867, and DePue on July 14, 1894.
 The present name refers to an early French fur trader by the name of De Pue.

 The site had long been used as a port and ice harvesting center on the Illinois River.

-In 1905, the Mineral Point Zinc Company started a plant to produce slab zinc for automobile and appliances in DePue, taking advantage of the nearby coalfields and trained labor force of the LaSalle-Peru zinc processing center.
+In 1905, the Mineral Point Zinc Company started a plant to produce slab zinc for automobiles and appliances in DePue, taking advantage of the nearby coalfields and trained labor force of the LaSalle-Peru zinc processing center.
 The plant was shortly after acquired by New Jersey Zinc and finally closed in 1990.

 Geography

 According to the 2021 census gazetteer files, De Pue has a total area of 3.00 sqmi, of which 2.78 sqmi (or 92.53%) is land and 0.22 sqmi (or 7.47%) is water.